 - Work with employees to provide necessary tools.

 Through the planning process, division leaders identified employees who perform job functions that must occur on campus, limiting their ability to telecommute.
-Supervisors will notify employees if they fall into this category.

 Telecommuting Plan for Faculty

 Faculty, by and large, already regularly work remotely at locations away from the UTSA campus, including at their home, in order to fulfill at least some of their duties.